Knight-Ops/xtensa-dis/README.md

 - [ ] 4.3.11 - Floating-Point Coprocessor Option
 - [ ] 4.3.12 - Multiprocessor Synchronization Option
 - [ ] 4.3.13 - Conditional Store Option

+## Open Questions

+- Should constants be solved out of the instruction then placed into `il.const` whenever possible, or should I do everything I can in IL so it can be optimized and pass information through analysis?
+This would affect most of my branching calculations and would require that I go through most if not all IL instructions to re-optimize my IL that is emitted

 ## Resources